 Our remediation and research teams regularly find malicious redirects on client sites.
 These infections automatically redirect site visitors to third-party websites with malicious resources, scam pages, or commercial websites with the intention of generating illegitimate traffic.

 As outlined in our latest hacked website report, we’ve been tracking a long-lasting campaign responsible for injecting malicious scripts into compromised WordPress websites.
-This campaign leverages known vulnerabilities in WordPress themes and plugins and has impacted an enormous number of websites over the year — for example, according to PublicWWW, the April wave for this campaign was responsible for nearly 6,000 infected websites alone.
+This campaign leverages known vulnerabilities in WordPress themes and plugins and has impacted an enormous number of websites over the year — for example, according to PublicWWW (May 2022), the April wave for this campaign was responsible for over 9,300 infected websites alone.

 Since these PublicWWW results only show detections for simple script injections, we can assume that the scope is significantly larger.

 We recently investigated a number of WordPress websites complaining about unwanted redirects.
 Interestingly enough, they were found to be related to a new wave of this massive campaign and were sending website visitors through a series of website redirects to serve them unwanted ads.

 Once the website had been compromised, attackers had attempted to automatically infect any .js files with jQuery in the names.
 They injected code that begins with “/* trackmyposs*/eval(String.fromCharCode…”

 Once deobfuscated, the true behavior of the injection emerged.

 To accomplish these redirects, the malicious injection creates a new script element with the legendarytable[.]com domain as the source.